phil-opp/blog_os/blog/content/edition-3/posts/02-booting/index.md

 bootloader = "0.11.3"
 ```

-The crate requires the `llvm-tools` component of `rustup`, which is not installed by default.
+The crate requires the `rust-src` and `llvm-tools` components of `rustup`, which are not installed by default.
-To install it, we update our `rust-toolchain.toml` file:
+To install them, we update our `rust-toolchain.toml` file:

 ```toml ,hl_lines=6
 # rust-toolchain.toml